courseraRR/RepData_PeerAssessment1/PA1_template.md

 ![Daily Total Number of Steps(inputed](figure/unnamed-chunk-24.png)

-And computing the mean and median for the imputed set we have
+And computing the mean and median for the inputed set we have

 To get the mean number of steps per day